Friday Night Lights: A Town, a Team, and a Dream: Censorship

 Friday Night Lights has been a frequent target of censors; the book appears on the American Library Association list of the 100 Most Frequently Challenged Books of 2000–2009 at number 89.

 Legacy

 The book inspired the short-lived television series Against the Grain (1993) starring a young Ben Affleck.

-A movie version of Friday Night Lights was made and then released in the United States on October 6, 2004.
+A movie version of Friday Night Lights was made and then released in the United States on October 8, 2004.
 It starred Billy Bob Thornton as Permian Coach Gary Gaines.
 The film was a box office and critical success and, in turn, spawned the NBC television series of the same name, which ran for five seasons from 2006 to 2011.

+In 2021, the book's original photographer, Robert Clark, published Friday Night Lives, a visual follow-up featuring previously unpublished photographs from the 1988 season alongside new portraits of the players decades later.